egstar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 12 What's new

-	- Comman `ls -t | head` display the last 10 new files
+	- Command `ls -t | head` display the last 10 new files

+- Task 13 Being unique is better than being perfect

+	- Command `uniq -u | sort` to return sorted unique items